kkredit/incident-response-procedure/README.md

 #### 2.2.2.2 Restore Data to Good State

 Using backups and logs of activity, restore any modified data to a known good state.
-Though confidentiality cannot be truly remediated, take down exposed confidential data as possible.
+Though confidentiality cannot be truly remediated, take down exposed confidential data as soon as possible.

 #### 2.2.2.3 Post-incident Procedures